unifiedjs/unified-engine/doc/options.md

 ###### Example

-The following example [lints][remark-lint] `readme.md` but does not report any warnings or success messages, only fatal errors, if they occur.
+The following example uses [`remark-lint`][remark-lint] to lint `readme.md` but does not report any warnings or success messages, only fatal errors, if they occur.

 ```js